 I’ve wanted to talk about this for a while, had this topic sitting in my notes for months.
 I just didn’t think it fit what I usually write about.

-But I realized it needs to be addressed.
+But it needs to be addressed at least once.

 You’ve entrusted me with your email address and attention, to share when I have something I believe could help you in your job search.